deejaygeroso/crypto-asset-management/README.md

 # Crypto Asset Management Project
-Blockpsv - digital currency tracker **( No Longer Maintained )**.
+Blockpsv **The Swiss Army Knife of Crypto Asset Management** - digital currency tracker **( No Longer Maintained )**.
 An application for managing your cryptocurrency portfolio the right way.
+Have access to more than 2086 cryptocurrency along with its historical data.

 Note: Uses a deprecated CMC APi ( Version 1 ).